top of page

 • to avoid all plastic wastes

-• say no to things I do not need, even if they are free
+• say no to things you do not need, even when they are free

-• carry reusable cup, cutlery etc wherever I go
+• carry reusable cup, cutlery etc wherever you go

-• don't buy any books online (or anything that arrives in unknown packaging)
+• avoid buying any online (for anything that arrives in unknown packaging)

 Health, happiness and social